Arifulit/Arifulit/README.md

 ###

-<p align="left">I am a Web Developer with expertise in JavaScript, TypeScript, React.js, Next.js, Tailwind CSS.
+<p align="left">I am a Web Developer with expertise in JavaScript, React.js, Next.js, Tailwind CSS.
 Nowadays, I work mostly with Next.js framework for full-stack applications.
 But I am comfortable with building servers with Express.js, Mongoose, TypeScript, and MongoDB.
 I am passionate about creating seamless web applications with a keen eye for design and functionality.
 I don’t know everything, so each day allows me to learn something new and improve.</p>

 ###

-<h5 align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning Postgresql<br>🎯 Goals: Make web applications that make life easy.<br>🎲 Fun fact: I love motorcycles and cameras</h5>
+<h5 align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning Postgresql<br>🎯 Goals: Make web applications that make life easy.<br>🎲 Fun fact: I love motorcycles and cameras</h5>

 ###